GalaluddinOwais/The-Evolving-Green-Thing/README.md

 Butch and Tom and Jerry (Neural Network)

-The goal is to avoid the moving balls for three minutes
+The goal is to avoid the moving balls for as long as possible

 :::::::::::::::::: The intelligent agent ::::::::::::::::::::: ::::::::::::::::::::::::::::: Poor me ::::::::::::::::::::::::::::::::